OriginalMeet/All_Machine_Learning_python/README.md

 # All_Machine_Learning_python

-This contains all the machine learning algorithms that I have studied
+This folder is well organized folder which contains Template of all the major Machine Learning Algorithms.